usi-dag/JVBench/README.md

 ### Running the suite
 To run a JVBench benchmark, execute the following java command:

 ```shell
 $ java --add-modules jdk.incubator.vector -jar JVBench-1.0.1.jar "<benchmarks>"
 ```

 where <benchmarks> is the benchmark name that you wish to run.
 Please append the word "Benchmark" to the benchmark name.
 For example, to run benchmark Axpy, specify `AxpyBenchmark` as the benchmark.

 By default, the suite executes each benchmark operation for a specific number of times.
 For thorough experimental evaluation, the benchmarks should be repeated for a large number of times or executed for a long time.
 The number of repetitions and the execution time can be set for all benchmarks using the -f, -wi, and -i options.
-For a complete description refers to [JHM tutorial](https://github.com/guozheng/jmh-tutorial/blob/master/README.md)
+For a complete description, please refer to [JHM tutorial](https://github.com/guozheng/jmh-tutorial/blob/master/README.md)

-Moreover, it is possible to override the default benchmark input with the following command.
+Moreover, it is possible to override the default benchmark input with the following command:

 ```shell
 $ java --add-modules jdk.incubator.vector <inputs> -jar JVBench-1.0.1.jar "<benchmarks>"